-Hub 55 With the groundbreaking Hub 55 project, SCSDC is building upon the velocity started with their Urban Grazing Program, and the Upcycle St Clair project to establish a food hub, farmers market and facilitate the development of a Cafe and Brewery to launch Hub 55.
-The overall mission of Hub 55 is to improve food security and create employment and business development opportunities that did not previously exist for low-income individuals in the St Clair Superior neighborhood.
-Hub 55 will serve as the economic anchor that will draw in the foot traffic to support the food hub, additional stores and establish the necessary infrastructure to create new and support existing food businesses (a.k.a “agripreneurs”).
+Hub 55 With the groundbreaking Hub 55 project, SCSDC is building upon the velocity started with their Urban Grazing Program, and the Upcycle St Clair project to facilitate the development of a Cafe and Brewery to launch Hub 55.
+The overall mission of Hub 55 is to create employment and business development opportunities that did not previously exist for low-income individuals in the St Clair Superior neighborhood.
+Hub 55 will serve as the economic anchor that will draw in the foot traffic to the additional stores and establish the necessary infrastructure to create new and support existing food businesses.
 This food hub will create a distribution opportunity that ensures employment for low-income individuals and brings healthy food choices to low access and low-income areas.

 Upcycle St. Clair Is a project of St. Clair Superior CDC funded by the national ArtPlace funding collaboration.
 Artplace funds creative placemaking and they believed in our vision to build a new neighborhood along St. Clair Avenue (in the East 60s) using upcycling as the artistic intervention.
 There’s something special about this area and its longtime community anchors, historic buildings and easy accessibility to the East and West.
 It was once a thriving spine of the neighborhood and we believe in reclaiming its potential.
 Our work is creating vibrancy, engaging residents, supporting existing merchants, attracting new ones, creating more colorful streets, teaching upcycling, activating empty spaces, and building community.